rastermanden/chefjensen/content/recipes/stuffed-vegetables/index.md

 authorURL: # URL of their home website
 sourceName: # Name of the source website
 sourceURL: # Actual URL of the recipe itself
-category: dinner # The type of meal or course your recipe is about.
+category: Dinner # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
 cuisine: French # The region associated with your recipe.
 For example, "French", Mediterranean", or "American".
 tags: # You don't have to have 3, feel free to have 10, 1, or none
   - estragon